-A fast and convenient way to determine the strength and fracture toughness of an ore.
+A fast and convenient way to estimate the strength and fracture toughness of an ore.

 The Point Load Index can be used to simultaneously characterise rock for blastability and comminution processes.

-In a Point Load Test, a sample of rock is mounted between two pointed platens and pressure is applied until failure of the sample occurs.
-The peak applied load is recorded and used to calculate the Point Load Index.
+In a Point Load Test, a sample of rock is mounted between two pointed plates and pressure is applied until failure of the sample occurs.
+The peak applied load is recorded.
+This is repeated on a minimum of 20 pieces of rock within a sample with the results used to calculate the Point Load Index.

-1. For a Point Load Test: sufficient core to cut 50 pieces with a length to diameter ratio of at least 2.5:1 and a core diameter ideally about 50mm, although 20 to 60 mm is acceptable.
+Sample Requirements: Sufficient core to cut 50 pieces with a length to diameter ratio of at least 2.5:1 and a core diameter ideally about 50mm, although 20 to 60 mm is acceptable.
 Rock pieces in -75+50mm range can also be used - again 50 pieces with 2.5:1 aspect ratio and reasonably parallel end surfaces.
-Rocks or core larger than 75 mm cannot be tested due to machine constraints.
-Less than 50 particles may be tested if availability is an issue, but results are more accurate if the full amount is provided.